opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 ### Selecting a time range from the histogram

-To select a time range for the histogram, you can do one of the following:
+To select a time range for the histogram, you have the following options:

 * Select the bar that represents the time range you want to zoom in on.
 * Select the bar and drag to view a specific time range.
 You must start the selection with the cursor over the background of the chart (the cursor changes to a plus sign when you hover over a valid start point).